 Regardless of what your community looks like, where they live, and how they interact, supporting their needs and giving them the tools to empower their learning experience should always be top of mind for creators in the space.
 This includes not only who you admit, but how, where, and when you allow admitted members by creating the perfect stack of technology, solutions, and offerings members can leverage to be successful.

-Disco brings every tool you might need to get your virtual school, bootcamp, or learning community off the ground and scaled for success.
+Disco brings every tool you might need to get your very own podcast, website, virtual school mini course, bootcamp, or learning community off the ground and scaled for success.
 Book a free demo now.

 Experiment with different payment models (and do your competitive research)

-So you’ve ticked the boxes above and you’re ready to generate revenue from paying members.
-Determining pricing will always be the biggest pain point for any founder or operator of a virtual academy, bootcamp or modern school — we’ve seen it a dozen times over — but it’s the one thing that can make or break your success.
-Price your course too high, and you alienate potential learners that could really benefit from your teachings.
+So you've ticked the boxes above and you're ready to generate revenue from paying members.
+Determining pricing will always be the biggest pain point for any founder or operator of first online class, a virtual academy online course, bootcamp or modern school — we've seen it a dozen times over — but it's the one thing that can make or break your success.
+Price your online course, too high, and you alienate potential learners that could really benefit from your teachings.
 Too low, and you cheapen the experience you plan to offer.

 There are a number of factors to consider to determine pricing, too:

-The best way to determine the right pricing structure is by doing competitive research and weighing the value, length, and depth of your course against others teaching the same type of material or against courses that follow a similar structure to yours.
-Depending on how you’ve structured your learning business, It’s also important to consider the lifetime value of your customer—are they opting into one premium cohort-based course with you?
+The best way to determine the right pricing structure for new online course creators is by doing competitive research and weighing the value, length, and depth of your new course either against others teaching the same type of material or against courses that follow a similar structure to yours.
+Depending on how you've structured your learning business, It's also important to consider the lifetime value of your customer—are they opting into one premium cohort-based course with you?
 Are you offering a membership experience?
-Imagine and map out your member’s journey as you’re determining your learning business and pricing strategy.
+Imagine and map out your member's journey as you're determining your learning business and pricing strategy.